 The State caps the allowed operating expenses at the lesser of 30% of revenue or \$5,000 for conventional wells.
-(Hr'g Tr. at pp. 16:22-17:1).
+(Hr'g Tr. at p.
+21:3-21:5).
 Due to the State's failure to take into account CNX's actual operating expenses, the value of CNX's wells is significantly overstated.
-The State valued CNX's wells at \$26.7 million, whereas CNX, using the State's mass appraisal model and CNX's actual operating expenses, appraised them at \$18.1 million.
+The State valued CNX's wells at \$40 million, whereas CNX's expert appraised them at \$27 million.
 (Hr's Tr. at p.
-18:14-18:23).
-CNX also hired an expert, Hein & Associates, to appraise the true and actual value of the wells.
-Hein & Associates appraised the wells at \$14.2 million.
-(Hr'g Tr. at pp. 30:20-31:4).
+72:4-72:8).

-CNX timely noticed the Lewis County Commission with its Notice of Protest on February 17, 2016.
+CNX timely noticed the McDowell County Commission with its Notice of Protest on February 17, 2016.
 (See Hr'g Tr., Ex.
 1).
-The Lewis County Commission, sitting as the Lewis County Board of Assessment Appeals, held a hearing on October 24, 2016.
+The McDowell County Commission, sitting as the McDowell County Board of Assessment Appeals, held a hearing on October 31, 2016.

-At the hearing, the Tax Department offered no credible evidence as the basis for its refusal to accept CNX's calculation of its operating expenses, except to argue that the State's current procedures are in accordance with the legislative rules and the law, and that it would be impractical and an administrative burden to consider actual operating expenses.
-(Hr'g Tr., at pp. 36:8-41:6).
+At the hearing, the Tax Department offered no credible evidence as the basis for its refusal to accept CNX's calculation of its operating expenses, except to argue that it would be impractical and expensive for the Tax Department to look at the actual expenses for individual wells and that the State's current procedures are in accordance with the legislative rules and the law.
+(Hr'g Tr., at pp. 7-13, 24-25).